Splode/hackwild/_drafts/creating-a-command-line-application-with-nodejs.md

 Having to prepend every command with `node` and a path is clunky and laborious.
 We want our command to be accessible globally, not just in this particular project directory, so that we can call it just by typing `notes`.

-To register this command globally, we first need to give Node a hint about the
+To register this command globally, we first need to give Node a hint about the intended rutime environment for our application.
+We'll do this by setting the following special comment at the beginning of our application entrypoint:

 #### index.js